Armlift Surgery (brachioplasty)

 What is Armlift Surgery (Brachiaplasty)?

-Brachiaplasty is a surgical procedure to remove excess skin and fat from the upper arms.
+Armlift surgery (brachioplasty) is a surgical treatment to remove excess skin and fat from the upper arms.
 This surgery can help those who have been left with excess skin following weight loss through diet and exercise, or following successful weight loss surgery.
 Surgery is not a weight loss treatment.
 If you plan to do lose more weight, then it is advisable to do so before having a Brachiaplasty.
 The results of Brachiaplasty can be long lasting, providing you maintain a healthy weight.

 Armlift surgery is usually performed under a general anaesthetic and you may need to stay in hospital one to two nights.
 You will also need to plan time off work so that you can relax and recover at home.